play-with-docker/play-with-docker.github.io/_posts/2017-01-27-docker-images.markdown

 CMD ["node","index.js"]
 ```

 Basically, it is not that different from the previous one, it just uses a base image that embeds alpine and a Node.js runtime so we do not have to install it ourself.
-In this example, installing Node.js is not a big deal, but it is really helpful to use image where a runtime (or else) is already packages when using more complex environments.
+In this example, installing Node.js is not a big deal, but it is really helpful to use an image where a runtime (or else) is already packaged to build more complex environments.

 We will now create a new image using this Dockerfile.